Generation management allows more renewable energy to be installed across our electricity systems.

 Included in our technical requirements are specifications for generation managed renewable energy installations - where the electricity output can be controlled to help maintain the reliability of our power supply to all our customers.

 Please note: The inverters connected to Horizon Power’s system shall be compliant with AS/NZS 4777.2:2015.
 The AS/NZS 4777.2:2015 compliant inverters shall be as per the list managed by the Clean Energy Council (CEC).

-The contractors and consultants are encouraged to demonstrate their PV & Battery Systems that comply with Horizon Power’s generation management (smoothing) requirements.
+Contractors and consultants are encouraged to demonstrate their PV & Battery Systems that comply with Horizon Power’s generation management (smoothing) requirements.
 Horizon Power will be happy to include the systems which demonstrates conformance on our website.

-Presently, few demonstrations are underway and the list will be updated on monthly basis after successful demonstrations.
+Presently, few demonstrations are underway and the list will be updated on a monthly basis after successful demonstrations.